August 30, 2021

 “We are grateful for the many benefactors to the Innovation Center, especially John Sieffert and the Erevelleses,” said President Thomas M. Mengler, J.D.
 “These donations lay foundations for the ideas that will be produced by the next generation of scientists and discovered by our expert faculty.
 So many future St. Mary’s students will attain an education at the very highest levels of their fields through this collaborative learning environment.
 Each gift to The Defining Moment Comprehensive Campaign helps us make history.”

-The University continues to fundraise for the two-story facility, which will be an incubator for new ideas and programs.
+The University continues to fundraise for the facility, which will be an incubator for new ideas and programs.
 Some of the areas of focus of the new center include advanced manufacturing, instrumentation, innovation and entrepreneurship, data science and machine learning, additive manufacturing and reverse engineering, logistics and supply chain management, human/computer interaction and engineering design.

 The Center, which was proposed and approved during Erevelles’ deanship, is expected to be about 18,000 gross square feet and will include seven laboratories, two large collaboration spaces and also faculty offices.
 The University expects to break ground on the project in May 2022.